Shalom90/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execute permission to all subdirectories of the current directory for o+g+u with regular files unchanged
+script which creates a directory called my_dir with permissions 751 in the working directory